Letterkenny: Architecture

-Many of Letterkenny's more notable buildings were built in the early 1850s—or earlier.
+A number of Letterkenny's more notable buildings were built in the early 1850s—or earlier.
 These include educational and ecclesiastical buildings.
 The town's tallest building is the Cathedral of St Eunan and St Columba, which was completed in 1901.
-The Cathedral was designed by William Hague from County Cavan.
+The cathedral was designed by William Hague from County Cavan.
 It is built in a light Victorian neo-Gothic version of the French 13th-century Gothic style.
-Located opposite the Cathedral, at the junction of Church Street with Cathedral Square, is Conwal Parish Church, parts of which date from the 17th century.
+Located opposite the cathedral, at the junction of Church Street with Cathedral Square, is Conwal Parish Church, parts of which date from the 17th century.

-Another dominant building in the town is the historic St Eunan's College.
-St Eunan's is a three-storey castellated structure, built in the Edwardian variant of the neo-Hiberno-Romanesque style.
-It has four turreted round towers and flying buttresses which are modelled on the nearby Cathedral.
+Another dominant building in the town is St Eunan's College.
+It is a three-storey castellated structure, built in 1904 in the Edwardian variant of the neo-Hiberno-Romanesque style.
+It has four turreted round towers and flying buttresses which are modelled on the nearby cathedral.

 Other architecturally notable buildings can be found at Mount Southwell Terrace, which is located at the top of Market Square, just off Castle Street.
 This Georgian-style terrace of red brick was built in 1837 by Lord Southwell.
-The terrace contains five of the most distinctive examples of Georgian houses in Letterkenny and also served as the holiday home of Maud Gonne who stayed here while on holiday in Donegal.
-St Conal's Hospital is a large Victorian neo-Georgian structure located on the Kilmacrennan Road in the town.
+The terrace contains five Georgian houses and served as a holiday home for Maud Gonne when she stayed here while holidaying in Donegal.St Conal's Hospital is a large Victorian neo-Georgian structure located on the Kilmacrennan Road in the town.
 While the oldest parts of the building date from the 1860s, the hospital's chapel was built in the neo-Norman style in the 1930s.

-The Donegal County Museum is housed in the old workhouse and is located on High Road.
-It was built in 1843 in the neo-Tudor style typical of this kind of building.
+The Donegal County Museum is housed in the old workhouse on High Road which was completed in May 1843.

 In later years, Letterkenny has seen more modern architectural developments.
 The new Letterkenny Town Council offices, known locally as "The Grasshouse", were designed by Donegal-based MacGabhann Architects.
-It features a distinctive sloping grass roof situated above a broad band of aluka matt cladding and a runway-like ramp to the first-floor concourse.
-A 2002 article in The Sunday Times described it as a "building of international interest".
+It features a sloping grass roof situated above a broad band of aluka matt cladding and a runway-like ramp to the first-floor concourse.
+A 2002 article in The Sunday Times reportedly described it as a "building of international interest".
+The town council had previously been based in a house known as "Murrac-a-Boo", off the Port Road, which was badly damaged in a fire in 2004 and subsequently demolished.